 Once we have seen your photos a deposit - £300 for oil paintings and £150 for pencil drawings can be made on our prices page.
 We accept all major credit and debit cards online via worldpay along with bank transfers and installments.
 Alternatively you can telephone us and we can take your order over the phone.
 Our contact details can be found on our Contact Page >>

 We use the reference material you have emailed to mock up a few ideas for consideration (using Photoshop).
 This often helps clients to see what their portrait will look like.
 We can then fine tune these ideas via email until a finished agreed reference is ready for us to work from.
 This allows us to make sure everything is correct before putting pencil to paper or brush to canvas.

 Step 5 - Studio Diary and our Client Lists

-Our client list can always be viewed on our dedicated Client List page.
-Each time a cleint ordered a portrait, their refernce photo is added to our list.
+Our client list can always be viewed on our Studio Diary.
+Each time a client orders a portrait, their refernce photo is added to our list.
 Each portrait can then be seen in progress in our Studio Diary along with the reference photo, where we post in progress photos of our portraits and news of hapenings in the studio.
 If you have a really short deadline, we can provide gift vouchers via email to print or we can send a gift boxed voucher in the mail.